dodgez/redit/README.md

 # redit
 A simple text editor written in rust.

-The current features are broken:
-- editor prompt (needs to execute commands)
-These should be fixed when this branch (integrate-tui) gets merged.

 ## Features
 - Terminal listens to resize events
 - Ctrl-Arrow key navigation